Rebecca Purc-Stephenson, PhD

 About

-I am an Applied Social Psychologist who focuses on mental health and wellbeing, work, and access to care.
+I am an Applied Social Psychologist and Professor who focuses on mental health and wellbeing, work, and access to care.
 Broadly, my research focuses on ways to improve the work lives of people living with a chronic mental or physical illness/disability and how to improve efficiency, flow and communication of healthcare services for individuals living in rural and remote areas.
 My current focus examines mental health among farmers, farming families, and those working in the agricultural sector.

 Education